-(a) OVERSIGHT.-
+(a) Oversight.-

-(1) IN GENERAL.-The Committee shall review and study on a continuing basis laws, programs, and Government activities relating to nonmilitary research and development.
-[House Rule X 3(k)]

-(2) OVERSIGHT PLAN.-Not later than February 15 of the first session of a Congress, the Committee shall meet in open session, with a quorum present, to adopt its oversight plans for that Congress for submission to the Committee on Oversight and Government Reform and the Committee on House Administration, in accordance with the provisions of clause 2(d) of Rule X of the House of Representatives.
-[House Rule X 2(d)]
+- (1) In General.-The Committee shall conduct oversight of matters within the jurisdiction of the Committee in accordance with House Rule X, clause 2 and shall review and study on a continuing basis laws, programs, and Government activities relating to nonmilitary research and development.
+[House rule X 3(k)] - (2) Oversight Plan.-Not later than February 15 of the first session of a Congress, the Committee shall meet in open session, with a quorum present, to adopt its oversight plan for that Congress for submission to the Committee on Oversight and Government Reform and the Committee on House Administration, in accordance with the provisions of clause 2(d) of rule X of the House of Representatives.
+[House rule X 2(d)]

-(b) INVESTIGATIONS.-

-(1) IN GENERAL.-The Chair of the Committee may undertake any formal investigation in the name of the Committee after consultation with the Ranking Minority Member of the Committee.
+(b) Investigations.- (1) In General.-The Chair of the Committee may undertake any formal investigation in the name of the Committee after consultation with the Ranking Minority Member of the Committee

-(2) SUBCOMMITTEE INVESTIGATIONS.-The Chair of any Subcommittee shall not undertake any formal investigation in the name of the Committee or Subcommittee without formal approval by the Chair of the Committee, in consultation with other appropriate Subcommittee Chairs, and after consultation with the Ranking Minority Member of the Committee.
+(2) Subcommittee Investigations.-The Chair of any Subcommittee shall not undertake any formal investigation in the name of the Committee or Subcommittee without formal approval by the Chair of the Committee, in consultation with other appropriate Subcommittee Chairs, and after consultation with the Ranking Minority Member of the Committee.
 The Chair of any Subcommittee shall also consult with the Ranking Minority Member of the Subcommittee before undertaking any investigation in the name of the Committee.

-(a) ESTABLISHMENT AND JURISDICTION OF SUBCOMMITTEES.-The Committee shall have the following standing Subcommittees with the jurisdiction indicated.

-(1) SUBCOMMITTEE ON ENERGY AND ENVIRONMENT.-Legislative jurisdiction and general oversight and investigative authority on all matters relating to energy research, development, and demonstration and projects therefor, commercial application of energy technology, and environmental research, including:
+- (a) Establishment and Jurisdiction of Subcommittees.-The Committee shall have the following standing Subcommittees with the jurisdiction indicated. - (1) Subcommittee on Energy and Environment.-Legislative jurisdiction and general oversight and investigative authority on all matters relating to energy research, development, and demonstration and projects therefor, commercial application of energy technology, and environmental research, including: